jasparm/polyfusion/documentation/src/user_guides/3d/shape_selection.md

 Shapes can also be deselected by clicking off them into a blank space (or temporarily by holding shift).
 Shapes can be completely deselected by hitting the <kbd>Esc</kbd> key.

+### Deleting a shape
+Shapes can also be removed from the scene by pressing the <kbd>Del</kbd> key.
+This action is undoable so be careful before choosing to delete.

 ## Shape Settings
 Right clicking a shape brings up a menu to display information about the shape, save the shape, and modify the shape.